Acanthosis Nigricans ( a.k.a dirty neck)

 The AN mechanism

-The dark on your skin is not in anyway associated with an increase or change in melanocytes (skin cells that are responsible for producing melanin or skin pigmentation), but the dark on your skin is actually as a result of thickening of your skin layers.
+The dark on your skin is not in any way associated with an increase or change in melanocytes (skin cells that are responsible for producing melanin or skin pigmentation), but the dark on your skin is actually as a result of the thickening of your skin layers.
 As insulin levels within the body increase, insulin binds skin receptors making the skin cells reproduce and thicken.
 Hence you have the thick textured velvet state of an individual who has AN.

 There are several types of AN, but there are only 4 major types.
-These are classified as hereditary, endocrinopathy associated (issues with the endocrine system), malignancy (cancer associated) and drug induced.
+These are classified as hereditary, endocrinopathy associated (issues with the endocrine system), malignancy (cancer-associated) and drug-induced.
 Most cases of AN are idiopathic, which means they have no known cause.

 When can I see a dermatologist?

-As soon as you notice any sort of change to you skin color or texture you should definitely see a dermatologist at Buckhead Dermatology in Atlanta and College Park.
+As soon as you notice any sort of change to your skin color or texture you should definitely see a dermatologist at Buckhead Dermatology in Atlanta and College Park.
 Slight changes may seem like nothing but sometimes a slight change may be an early warning sign.
 Studies have shown that AN can be a sign of pre-diabetes which could increase your chances of getting diabetes.
 So if you take AN as a sign, precautionary measures could be taken to avert diabetes.
 However, AN can also be a mere skin reaction caused by a medicine you are taking, if this is the case, changing your medication might be the best option for you.

-In other cases, the dark patches you see on you skin may have no connection whatsoever with any medical condition, a certified dermatologist at Buckhead Dermatology in Atlanta and College Park can assist you in finding out what could be causing your skin discoloration.
+In other cases, the dark patches you see on your skin may have no connection whatsoever with any medical condition, a certified dermatologist at Buckhead Dermatology in Atlanta and College Park can assist you in finding out what could be causing your skin discoloration.